-After a frustrating wait of 6 days, the ever-elusive Navimag ferry finally arrived in Puerto Natales!
+After a frustrating wait of 6 days, the ever-elusive Navimag ferry finally arrived in Puerto Natales, for the journey through Chile’s Southern Patagonian Fjords!

-Finally, on the Wednesday, Navimag confirmed that the ferry due on the Wednesday would arrive at 10:00 hrs on Thursday.
-Boarding would be at 21:00 hrs Thursday and the ferry would leave at 06:00 hrs on Friday.
-Uh huh!
+Finally, today (Wednesday), Navimag confirmed that the ferry due today would actually arrive at 10:00 hrs but on Thursday now.
+Boarding would commence at 21:00 hrs on Thursday and the ferry is scheduled to leave at 06:00 hrs on Friday.

-On Thursday morning (after several trips to see Oscar at Navimag), the ferry actually did arrive at 11:30 hrs; late, but at least it was in Pt.
-Natales.
+On Thursday morning (after more trips to see Oscar at Navimag), the ferry did actually arrive at 11:30 hrs.
+Ok, an hour and a half late, but at least the ferry is in actually in Pt.
+Natales, which is a great start and a relief.

 The ferry’s accommodation